 Thomas Paine wrote of patriotism, encouraging the colonists to give more of themselves in sacrificial service to the demands of the forming nation's cause.

-Now through its roots, patriot is related to patrician, patriarch, ex-patriot, re-patriot, perpetuate, pattern, and even the name Patrick, all of which are an extension of the root-word father (patriae in Latin), and thus patriot is a term indicating kinship, relationship, association, affinity, membership, and similarity with family ties.
+Through its roots, patriot is related to patrician, patriarch, expatriate, repatriate, perpetuate, pattern, and even the name Patrick, all of which are an extension of the root-word father (patriae in Latin), and thus patriot is a term indicating kinship, relationship, association, affinity, membership, and similarity with family ties.
 Are we part of the family of Jesus Christ?
 Think about it.

 Here are five quotes: